maykinmedia/archiefbeheercomponent/doc/introduction/destruction.rst

 action needs to be performed.

 The derivation of these parameters is part of the standard for "API's voor Zaakgericht Werken".
-The RMA provides the tooling to perform the destruction of the cases past the archive action date.
+The Archiefvernietingscomponent provides the tooling to perform the destruction of the cases past the archive action date.

 .. note:: When we mention destruction, we mean permanent destruction.
 The API calls made to the involved API's cause the data to be erased from the database and documents to be removed from the file systems.

-The next sections document the process as implemented in the RMA.
+The next sections document the process as implemented in the Archiefvernietingscomponent.

 Destruction list creation
 =========================